 How do I make an appointment?

-In the event of an emergency that cannot wait, there is an Emergency Slot available from 3.00pm to 4.00pm every day.
-Students are asked to use this time for Emergencies only and to book the slot in advance during the morning.
+In the event of an emergency that cannot wait, there is a duty counsellor available for an emergency appointment.
+Students are asked to use this time for Emergencies only and to book the slot in advance during the morning if possible.

 What if I have to cancel or reschedule an appointment?

 If possible please allow us sufficient notice prior to your scheduled appointment, as we may be able to offer the appointment to another student who is waiting to see a counsellor.
-Please phone (01) 8961407 or call in to the service (3rd floor 7/9 South Leinster Street) to advise us that you are unable to keep your appointment.
+Please email email@example.com to advise us that you are unable to keep your appointment.

 What happens when I attend for my appointment?